choria-legacy/marionette-collective/website/simplerpc/ddl.md

 Importantly you do not need to have the *service.rb* on a machine to use the DDL, this means on machines that are just used for running client programs you can just drop the *.ddl* files into the agents directory.

-You can view a human readable version of this using the *mc-rpc* command:
+You can view a human readable version of this using the *mc-rpc --agent-help &lt;agent&gt;* or in versions newer than 1.1.3 *mco help &lt;agent&gt;* command:

 {% highlight console %}
-% mc-rpc --agent-help service
+% mco help service
 SimpleRPC Service Agent
 =======================